-We routinely enter into several types of financial instruments for the purpose of managing our exposure to foreign currency exchange rate fluctuations in countries in which we have significant operations.
-As of March 31, 1999, we had no significant instruments outstanding.
+We routinely enter into several types of financial instruments for the purpose of managing our exposure to foreign currency exchange rate fluctuations in countries in which the company has significant operations.
+As of March 31, 1999, our company had no significant instruments outstanding.

-We are also subject to risks associated with changes in foreign currency exchange rates to the extent its operations are conducted in currencies other than the U.S. dollar.
+We are also subject to certain risks associated with changes in foreign currency exchange rates to the extent its operations are conducted in currencies other than the U.S. dollar.
 At March 31, 1999, approximately 74% of our net sales are in the United States, 12% in Canada and 14% in other international locations, primarily Europe.